Alp Arslan: Battle of Manzikert (1071)

-En route to fight the Fatimids in Syria in 1068, Alp Arslan invaded the Byzantine Empire.
-The Emperor Romanos IV Diogenes, assuming command in person, met the invaders in Cilicia.
-In three arduous campaigns, the Turks were defeated in detail and driven across the Euphrates in 1070.
-The first two campaigns were conducted by the emperor himself, while the third was directed by Manuel Komnenos, the brother of future emperor Alexios I Komnenos.
-During this time, Alp Arslan gained the allegiance of Rashid al-Dawla Mahmud, the Mirdasid emir of Aleppo.

-In 1071 Romanos took the field again and advanced east with his army, including a contingent of Cuman Turks as well as contingents of Franks and Normans, under Ursel de Baieul.
+In 1071, Romanos took the field again and advanced east with his army, including a contingent of Cuman Turks as well as contingents of Franks and Normans, under Ursel de Baieul.
 Alp Arslan, who had moved his troops south to fight the Fatimids, quickly reversed to meet the Byzantines.
 When Alp Arslan arrived in Silvan and learned that Romanos Diogenes had captured Manzikert, he set out towards Ahlat.
 The two armies met at the Rahve Plain near Manzikert.
 Alp Arslan sent a final ambassador to the Romanos IV Diogenes, offering a peace deal.
 The Romanos IV Diogenes rejected the peace deal, whereupon Alp Arslan put his army in battle formation and placed some of his cavalry in ambush along the valley.
 Alp Arslan placed the 4,000-man force he would command in the center line.
 On the Byzantine side, Emperor Romanos Diogenes also put his army in battle formation.
-Both armies made their final preparations on August 25.
-Before the battle on August 26, Alp Arslan gave the following speech to his army:
+Both armies made their final preparations on 25 August.
+Before the battle on 26 August, Alp Arslan gave the following speech to his army:

 I want to attack the enemy at this hour when Muslims are praying for us in mosques.
 If we win, the result we desire will be achieved, if we are defeated, we will go to heaven as martyrs.
 Today, there is neither a sultan giving orders nor a soldier taking orders; I will fight with you as one of you; those who want to come with me can follow me, those who do not want to can freely return.

-On August 26, the Battle of Manzikert began with a Seljuk attack.
-The central army under the command of Alp Arslan attacked the numerically superior Byzantine army and after a while retreated due to war tactics.
-The central army led by the Byzantine emperor Romanus Diogenes started to follow the Seljuk army and when they reached the ambush point, the army under the command of Alp Arslan turned towards the Byzantine army and other Seljuk soldiers emerged from the hills where they were hiding and surrounded the Byzantine army.
+On 26 August, the Battle of Manzikert began with a Seljuk attack.
+The central army, under the command of Alp Arslan, attacked the numerically superior Byzantine army and, after a while, retreated due to war tactics.
+The central army, led by the Byzantine emperor Romanus Diogenes, started to follow the Seljuk army, and when they reached the ambush point, the army under the command of Alp Arslan turned towards the Byzantine army and other Seljuk soldiers emerged from the hills where they were hiding and surrounded the Byzantine army.
 The Byzantine army, which fell into the ambush set by the Seljuks, was defeated and for the first time in history, a Byzantine emperor was taken prisoner by a Turkish and Muslim commander.
 The Byzantines were wholly routed.